matthewquerdasi/Hometown/README.md

 React app created to showcase hometown of University students, and their favorite spots.

-All components and styling are included in the src folder, howevever React modules were left out due to size constraints.
+The site uses uses imbedded Google Maps API information, images, and descriptions mapped from JSON files to display each location.
+Development was done by @matthewquerdasi, with design from Zoe Reifel.

+Hometown currently has over 850 unique user visits, and was featured on popular website showcasing site Maxi Best-of.

 Site can be found by visiting https://hmtwn.co/.